To Get a Library Card

 Residents Outside of Bloomington-Normal

-Even if you are not a resident of Bloomington-Normal, you can probably still check out materials here.
+Even if you are not a resident of Bloomington or Normal, you can probably still check out materials here.

 Replacing a Lost Library Card

 If you have lost your library card, we are happy to replace it for you.
-You’ll need to show a photo ID and there is a $1 replacement fee.
+You’ll need to show a photo ID and you may need to prove your address.